dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 **Q:** So where can I write an explicit type argument instantiation.

-**A:** In short, after an expression *e*, where the type arguments are not then followed by an argument list (then it's just a generic invocation, not an instantiation), and where *e*:

-* Denotes a generic class, mixin or type alias (so it's a plain or qualified identifier resolving to a class, mixin or type alias declaration).
-If followed by `.name`, that name must denote a constructor, otherwise the result is an instantiated `Type` object.
-* Denotes a generic local, static or top-level function declaration (so it's a plain or qualified identifier resolving to such a function declaration).
-In that case the result is an instantiated tear-off, like an implicit tear-off now, but without relying on inference to find the types.
-* Denotes a generic instance method (so *e* has the form <code>*e*<sub>2</sub>.name</code>) where *e*<sub>2</sub> has an interface type with generic a `name` method.
-In that case the result is an instantiated instance method tear-off, like an implicit tear-off now, but without relying on inference to find the types.
+**A:** In short, after any expression which can actually use type arguments.
+The meaning depends on what generic thing is being instantiated.

+- If the expression denotes a generic class, mixin, or type alias, it just supplies type parameters to the type, e.g., `Type t = List<int>;` If the type is then followed by a constructor name, then it's a constructor tear-off, e.g., `var f = List<int>.filled;`.
+Otherwise it's a `Type` literal.
+- If the expression is a generic function, it instantiates it, e.g., `var f = [1.0].map<int>;`.
-* Has a static type which is a callable object type (the static type of *e* is an interface type with a generic `call` method).
-In that case, <code>*e*\<typeArgs></code> is equivalent to <code>*e*.call\<typeArgs></code>.
+- If the expression is a callable object with a generic `call` method, it instantiates the `call` method, e.g., if `foo.call` is a generic method, then `var f = foo<int>;` is equivalent to `var f = foo.call<int>;`.
-* Or none of the above and *e* has a static type which is a generic function type.
-In that case we do an instantiation of the generic function value to create a non-generic function.

 In all other cases, it's an error.
+You can only instantiate something which is generic.

 **Q:** Can I do an explicit instantiation on a `dynamic` value?